eserlxl/LLMEngine/test/README.md

 ## Configuration

-Before running the test, you may need to modify the following in `test.cpp`:
+Before running the test, the following may need to be modified in `test.cpp`:

 - `ollama_url`: Default is "http://localhost:11434"
 - `model`: Default is "llama3.2" (change to your available model)